-There are a number of issues surrounding the signing a personal guarantee for business finance or supply in the first place.
+There are a number of issues surrounding the signing a personal guarantee, also known as a director guarantee, for business finance or supply in the first place.

 How well have you planned to get the finance or supply?- The further ahead you plan and action the more likely you will be to be able to mitigate the potential liability under a PG and maybe even signing one altogether.

 How good are the company’s financial reporting and controls?- The more seat of the pants the business is in this regard the more likely that the wrong decisions will be made.

 How desperate is the business for finance?- The more desperate you are for the funds, the more onerous the lending terms and more likely you will sign a PG without understanding the consequences.
 If the situation is so desperate is borrowing more money the right thing to do?